 18-70 years old I don’t have to lesson plan, as Wall Street Institute has all the lesson plans made already!
 I work roughly 30 hours a week.
 I love my job, I have so much fun working for Wall Street Institute.

-Life in Russia, I love it, it’s the most beautiful country in the world!
+Teaching English in Russia, I love it, it’s the most beautiful country in the world!
 The people are very warm, friendly, and quick to welcome and help you whenever you need it!
 The culture has everything you might want to offer, the history is unbelievable, so many things to see and do in Moscow I can’t even start to tell you.
 The nightlife is amazing.

 Job hunting: Wall Street Institute is hiring in Russia, they pay very well, well over the